Gabe Evans

 Timothy Gabriel Joseph Evans (born July 28, 1986) is an American politician, former law enforcement officer, and former U.S. Army officer serving as the U.S. representative for Colorado's 8th congressional district since 2025.
-A member of the Republican Party, his district includes parts of Weld and Adams counties including the communities of Brighton, Lochbuie, Fort Lupton, Todd Creek, and Platteville.
+His district includes parts of Weld and Adams counties including the communities of Brighton, Lochbuie, Fort Lupton, Todd Creek, and Platteville.
+He is a member of the Republican Party.

-Evans defeated incumbent Democratic congresswoman Yadira Caraveo in the 2024 election for Colorado's 8th congressional district.
+Evans was first elected to Congress in 2024, narrowly defeating incumbent Democrat Yadira Caraveo by a margin 0.73%.
+He is a member of the moderate Republican Governance Group.

 Early life and education

 Evans is the grandson of a Mexican immigrant who served in World War II.

 He is a cum laude graduate of Patrick Henry College where he earned a bachelor's degree in government.

 Military service and career

 Evans's military service includes two years in the Virginia Army National Guard from 2007 to 2009.
 After that, in 2009, he earned a commission as a second lieutenant in the United States Army, while also joining and serving in the Colorado National Guard from 2009 to 2019.
 In the army he learned to fly UH-60 Black Hawk helicopters.
 He served in Operation Enduring Freedom from 2012 to 2013 and reached the rank of captain.
 In the Colorado Guard, he used his piloting skills to help fight wildfires and to carry out search and rescue missions.
 He served in the 2-135th Aviation Battalion as a Company Commander at the Buckley Air Force Base.
 He was honorably discharged in 2019.

 In 2011, while serving in the Colorado National Guard, Evans joined the Arvada Police Department.
 He reached the rank of lieutenant, and he retired in January 2022 to run for office.

 Evans also works as a firearms instructor.